 Ingredients

-There really are only a handful of ingredients that go into this recipe which makes it that much better!
+Only a handful of ingredients go into this recipe, making it that much better!

 - Potatoes.
-Go for a fluffy, floury potato like Maris Piper, Agria, Yukon Gold or King Edward (often in the supermarket the labels will say if they’re good for roasting).
+Go for a fluffy, floury potato like Maris Piper, Agria, Yukon Gold or King Edward (often in the grocery store the labels will say if they’re good for roasting).
 This just means you’ll end up with a lovely soft buttery middle and crispy outside.
-Waxy potatoes, like new potatoes, will never get that fluffy centre we’re really after in this recipe.
+Waxy potatoes, like new potatoes, will never get that fluffy center we’re really after in this recipe.

 How to make this recipe